Meltdown Blemish Treatment

 โ Consider alternatives if:

-- You have fungal acne (malassezia)
+- You have fungal acne (malassezia) โ the oils may worsen it

-- You're allergic to essential oils
+- You're pregnant or breastfeeding and want to avoid essential oils

 ๐ฏ Skin Type Compatibility